12 Things Your TSA Security Agent Isn’t Telling You

 You may be exempt from scanning

 If you’re a child under 12 or at least 75 years old, you don’t need a full-body scan, because your age group poses less of a threat.
-Find out the 13 things most likely to get you flagged by the TSA.

 We get starstruck too

 I’ve watched airline executives and even federal security directors scrambling around to impress celebrity fliers with competitive displays of their most expeditious screening.

 Want to avoid a pat-down after going through the full-body scanner?

 Don’t wear shirts or pants with extraneous pockets, buttons, or zippers, or anything with sequined bling on it.
 These items tend to appear suspicious on the scanner, which is programmed to flag anything out of the ordinary.

 Please find another way to smuggle your lizards, snakes, and other illegal pets across a border